 Yes.
 This requirement is the same for all applicants.
 This requirement should be regarded as a formality by applicants who are native speakers of other languages.

 I have completed my master’s program at a U.S. university and obtained an American degree.
-Do I still have to submit a TOEFL score?
+Do I still have to submit a TOEFL score or an IELTS score?

 Yes.
-If you are a non-native English speaker, you must submit a TOEFL score that is less than two years old.
+If you are a non-native English speaker, you must submit a TOEFL score or an IELTS score that is less than two years old.

 Is there an application fee?

 Yes.
-There is a 15,000 yen application fee.
+There is a ¥15,300 application fee.
 After submitting the Online Application Form, you will receive an e-mail confirmation with instructions about the application fee payment.
 Pay the fee before submitting application documents.

-Accepted students will be required to pay a seat deposit/matriculation fee of 31,000 yen.
+Accepted students must pay a seat deposit/matriculation fee of ¥31,500.